Sussex House School: Profile

 There is a variety of student activities, including an architecture club, whose members go on walking tours of Chelsea, and coding club.
 Although a number of sports are on offer, such as cricket and football, Sussex House has been especially successful in fencing, and has produced more national champions than any other school in Britain.

 A board of trustees is responsible for all aspects of running the school, supported by a team of advisory governors.
 The headmaster is one of the trustees.
-Nicholas Kaye, a graduate of Magdelene College, Cambridge, is the current headmaster and was appointed to this role in 1994, having been deputy since 1986.
+Nicholas Kaye, a graduate of Magdalene College, Cambridge, is the current headmaster and was appointed to this role in 1994, having been deputy since 1986.

 Admissions

 The admissions process comprises an interview and a written exam; the latter is taken in January each year and features questions on English, Maths and verbal reasoning.
 A report from the previous school is also taken into consideration.
 In total, 36 boys are admitted each academic year.

-The main pre-prep feeders are reportedly Garden House School, Eaton House Belgravia, Redcliffe School, Norland Place School, and Hawkesdown House.
+The main pre-prep feeders are reportedly Garden House School, Eaton House Belgravia, Redcliffe School, Norland Place School, both Wetherby Kensington and Notting Hill Schools and Hawkesdown House.

 Fees

 School fees are charged termly and are payable by the first day of each term.
-As of 2022, the fee is £8,100 per term, for a total of £24,300 over the three term academic year.
+As of the 2024/2025 school year, the fee is £11,100 per term, for a total of £33,300 over the three-term academic year.